eco-craft/EcoCraftApp-MD/README.md

 # Eco Craft✨
 ![App Screenshot](assetreadme/banner.png)

-## How to Clone This Project
-1. Clone this repository to your device.
-2. Open in Android Studio.
-3. Build the project.
-4. Run and debug the project on your AVD emulator.

 ## Project Summary
 Eco Craft is an Android mobile application designed to detect waste through a user’s camera or gallery and provide creative, eco-friendly craft ideas based on the detected waste.
 The app aims to promote environmental awareness by encouraging users to recycle and repurpose waste materials.